Gulf Tower

 The Gulf Tower is a 44-story, 177.4 m Art Deco skyscraper in downtown Pittsburgh, Pennsylvania.
-The tower is one of the major distinctive and recognizable features of the city and is named for the Gulf Oil Corporation, one of the leading multinational oil companies of its time, and one of the Seven Sisters of the Anglo-American oil industry prior to its merger with fellow oil giant Chevron.
+The tower is one of the major distinctive and recognizable features of the city and is named for the Gulf Oil Corporation.

 Built as the headquarters for the Gulf Oil Company, the structure was designed by the firm of Trowbridge & Livingston and completed in 1932 at a cost of $10.05 million ($ million today).
 As late as 1981 Gulf Oil employed 3,100 within the building.
-Now called Gulf Tower, it has 44 floors and rises 177.4 m above Downtown Pittsburgh.
+Now called Gulf Tower, it has 44 floors and rises 177.4 m above downtown Pittsburgh.
 The crown of the skyscraper is modeled after the Mausoleum of Halicarnassus in the style of a step pyramid.
 The building was listed as a Pittsburgh History & Landmarks Foundation Historic Landmark in 1973.

 On June 13, 1974, a bomb was detonated on the 29th floor of the Gulf Tower.
 The Weather Underground Organization took credit for the attack, claiming it was in protest to Gulf Oil's involvement in the oil rich regions affected by the Angolan War of Independence.

-The building was condemned following a fire on May 19, 2021 and required repairs.
-The Gulf Tower reopened to tenants and visitors six months later.
+The building was condemned following a fire on May 19, 2021, and reopened after repairs six months later.